 MicroScope allows to select up to 50 favourite organisms.
-Those organisms are showed first when using the Sequence and Genome selection for faster access (see How to use my favourites organisms selection?).
+Those organisms are showed first when using the selector for faster access (see How to use my favourites organisms selection?).

 This functionality is disabled for guests and only available for logged Annotators.